txthinking/brook/README.md

 ## pac

-Run as PAC server or save PAC to file
+Run a PAC server or save PAC to a file

 - **--bypassDomainList, -b**="": One domain per line, suffix match mode. http(s):// or local absolute file path.
 Like: https://raw.githubusercontent.com/txthinking/brook/master/programmable/list/example_domain.txt

+- **--example**: Show a minimal example of usage

 - **--file, -f**="": Save PAC to file, this will ignore listen address